All comparisonsCalendar Tools

 Google Calendar

-Akiflow fails first because task integration adds unnecessary interface layers.
+Akiflow fails first because it breaks when task integration adds unnecessary interface layers.

 Verdict